WICG/user-preference-media-features-headers/README.md

 ### Proposed Syntax

 User preference media features consist of a name (like `prefers-reduced-motion`) and allowed values (like `no-preference` or `reduce`.
-Each header field is represented as [Structured Headers for HTTP](https://tools.ietf.org/html/draft-ietf-httpbis-header-structure-15) object containing an [item](https://tools.ietf.org/html/draft-ietf-httpbis-header-structure-15#section-3.3) whose value is a [string](https://tools.ietf.org/html/draft-ietf-httpbis-header-structure-15#section-3.3.3).
-For example, to convey that the user prefers a dark theme and reduced motion, the header would look like in the example below.
+Each client hint header field is represented as [Structured Headers for HTTP](https://tools.ietf.org/html/draft-ietf-httpbis-header-structure-15) object containing an [item](https://tools.ietf.org/html/draft-ietf-httpbis-header-structure-15#section-3.3) whose value is a [string](https://tools.ietf.org/html/draft-ietf-httpbis-header-structure-15#section-3.3.3).
+For example, to convey that the user prefers a dark theme and reduced motion, the client hints look like in the example below.

 ```